Sanish32/VulnerableBankApp/README.md

 ## Flaw 2: SQL Injection
 Another vulnerability is SQL injection, where an attacker can manipulate a SQL query by injecting malicious SQL code into the web application.
 In my application, if an attacker manages to manipulate a SQL query and inserts their IBAN, they could receive money instead of the intended user who is topping up their account.

-Fix: To mitigate this issue, avoid using traditional SQL queries directly.
+To mitigate this issue, avoid using traditional SQL queries directly.
 Instead, leverage Django's ORM (Object-Relational Mapping) or use parameterized queries, which help prevent SQL injection vulnerabilities.

 ### Description: As of now, when the user tops up the money, the balance is updated in the database using a traditional SQL query.
 Link: https://github.com/Sanish32/VulnerableBankApp/blob/b8da51c5b0b5a46344142ef6921bc3c5cc90a87c/src/pages/views.py#L101-L104